Historical Figures

 Augustine, of Hippo (354-430 AD; Theologian; Philosopher; Church Father of the Latin Church) [1] [2]

-1 Augustine of Hippo (was) a Manichaean, an outmost evil sect (2 Gods, one good, one evil), known back then as the pinnacle of Gnosticism (see section 'cults').
+1 Augustine of Hippo (was) a Manichaean, an outmost evil sect (2 gods, one good, one evil), known back then as the pinnacle of Gnosticism (see section 'cults').
 Later he became a Platonist.
 Augustine 'converted' after 9-10 years to Christianity, but only under enormous pressure, precisely after the Roman emperor Theodosius had issued a decree of death for all Manichaean monks and shortly before he declared Christianity to be the only legitimate religion for the Roman Empire.
 Augustine seemed for some years to have proper theology and taught 'Free Will', but later inched back into Gnosticism where he borrowed his ideas of the 'elect' from Manichaeism (where he had never made it to be an 'elect', but a 'hearer' only).
-Quote from Retractions 2.1: "I have tried hard to maintain the free choice of the human will, but the grace of God prevailed" [1] [2] [3] [4] [5] [6] [7] [8] [9]
+Quote from Retractions 2.1: "I have tried hard to maintain the free choice of the human will, but the grace of G-d prevailed" [1] [2] [3] [4] [5] [6] [7] [8] [9]

 2 He inspired 'Christian' Calvinism, which should be called 'Augustinian Calvinism'.
 He taught in his last 18 years variants of the 5 points of TULIP and Double Predestination.
 Practically every person in the modern era (1500 AD+) who is a determinist, quotes Augustine.
 B. B. Warfield declared, "The system of doctrine taught by Calvin is just the Augustinianism common to the whole body of the Reformers."
 [1] [2] [3] [4] [5]